On the 23 of July 2002, Coffey geosciences Brisbane office was contracted to review our data of underground bunkers by the Department of Defense.

 Pink arrows numbered from 1 to 3.
 Pink arrow number one points to what would be the right hand side of the outer wing. looks to have been partly demolished.
 Pink arrow number two shows reinforced concrete and thickness of the walls, which is most likely to be around 4 feet thick.

 The red arrow marked as number one shows the entry point to the bunker complex.
 There is a small mound of earth pushed up into the entry point.
 Based on the damage to the right hand wing and the earthen mound in front, some one has made an attempt to either hide or destroy this entry point.
-There is no way that the council or land developers and The Department of Defence would not have known of an entry of this size.
+There is no way that the council or land developers and The Department of Defense would not have known of an entry of this size.

 Please excuse the freehand arrows and writing.
 Unlike the Coffey report you are able to see what really is there.
 Rather than trying to conceal it using photocopying and free hand drawings that cannot be viewed in order for anyone to work out what is really there.
 The methods employed by Coffey to cover the facts is done in such a way that the matter should be handed to the police for further investigation.